 The reflected power of the transmit antenna was measured first to ensure a satisfactory return loss at the matched frequency of 161.6 MHz as shown in figure 8.
-It was found this model antenna displayed different characteristics from all of the previous models partially due to the fact that it was twice the length of previous models and mainly revealed due to the wider frequency sweep being used.
-This resulted in revealing a further matched frequency at 434.2 MHz but as this is very approximately a λ 3/4 mode, which would have many phase and polarisation cancellations with long complex paths, the characteristic was ignored by selecting only the shorter radiation paths in the analysis.
+It was found this model antenna displayed different characteristics from all of the previous models partly due to the fact that it was twice the length of previous models and partly because the wider frequency sweep revealed a further matched frequency at 434.2 MHz, but as this is very approximately a λ 3/4 mode (which would have many phase cancellations and longer more complex radiation paths) this characteristic was ignored by selecting only the shorter radiation paths in the analysis.

 3.2) Receive Results 90°

 Starting with the 0.5 m length Rx antenna upright (at 90° to the horizontal) and placed approximately 2 m distant from the 0.5 m length Tx antenna, it can be seen in figure 9 that there are eight discernible peaks in this particular Rx Antenna orientation.
 These peaks can be located in the result file by a simple mathematical function and then manually entered into a spreadsheet for further analysis.
 The four peaks of interest for the 90° position lay in range from 6.69 ns to 9.91 ns and these peaks will be used in the construction of each individual radiation path and source.

 The first peak at 6.69 ns has to be the radiation from the the Tx base to the Rx base because it the first peak and extremely close to the distance between antennas.
 Note that it takes 6.58 ns to travel 1974 m at the speed of light from the Tx base to the Rx base, with the Rx Antenna in the 0° position where the Rx tip and base are aligned to the Tx base.